LaunchCodeEducation/java-web-development/src/chapters/setup-intro-data-types/setup.rst

       Select project SDK

 #.
 In the second window, select *Create project from template*.
 This gives us
-   some of the Java project scaffolding to save us some time with infrastructure.
+   some of the Java project scaffolding to save us some time with project infrastructure.

    .. figure:: figures/projectTemplate.png
       :alt: Select project template